 Do you ever wonder if you’re dependent on external validation?
-Or found yourself worried how this dependency may affect you, your life, your relationships, and career?
-Maybe you’ve tried to figure out if looking to others for approval has influenced your creativity or performance?
+Or found yourself worried about how this dependency may affect you, your life, your relationships, and your career?
+Maybe you’ve tried to figure out if looking to others for approval has influenced your creativity or performance.

 Let’s look at what it takes to detect and heal that over-reliance on external validation.

 Can you recall a moment when you felt someone could really see and hear you, understand you, and respect your feelings?
 Can you think of a moment when you were allowed to truly have and inhabit your emotional space without being questioned, denied, or interfered with?
 This is validation.

 Validation doesn’t mean someone is simply offering their approval of what you feel.
 It’s not about whether they agree with you or not.
 It simply means: I hear you, I see you.
 And I may not understand you, but I’m still respecting your feelings.

 It also means: I am not judging, dismissing, or analyzing your feelings.
 I am not ignoring your emotions.
 I am not questioning why you feel what you feel.
 I am just acknowledging what you’re experiencing.

 When someone validates you, it feels like an acknowledgment that your internal experience is real.